UniversalDependencies/docs/_fi/acomp.md

 ## acomp (adjectival complement)

+this is a test to make a conflict

-The dependency type `acomp` is used for adjectival complements of verbs, except for predicatives. xxx
+The dependency type `acomp` is used for adjectival complements of verbs, except for predicatives.